SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 The following properties can be set from the GUI for each type of layer added

+  - All Layers
+    - attribution - name and url for copyright
  - Color
     - visible - Show / Hide
     - opacity - Opacity